microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappsettings-get.md

 ## Examples

-### Example 1: Enable installation of apps that require resource-specific consent in chats/meetings.
+### Example 1: Get the tenant-wide settings for all Teams apps in the tenant.

 ### Request